Dispute Resolution and Litigation

 John is a Partner and heads up our Scotland wide, Litigation and Dispute Resolution Department.

-He has over 15 years’ experience in a wide variety of disputes matters, with particular expertise in commercial litigation and property litigation.
-John also leads the Firm’s specialist Debt Recovery Unit, providing clients with an economic and efficient debt recovery service.
+He has over 20 years’ experience in a wide variety of disputes matters, with particular expertise in commercial litigation and property litigation.
+John also leads our specialist Debt Recovery unit, providing clients with an economic and efficient debt recovery service.

 John's practice regularly sees him instructed in director & shareholder disputes, contract disputes and cases of corporate fraud.
 He also acts for landlords and tenants in all manner of property disputes, including dilapidation claims and contentious lease extensions or terminations.